fdietz/team_dashboard/WIDGETS.markdown

     function update() {
       scope.counter += 1;

-      if (WidgetCtrl.getMemorizedData()) {
+      if (scope.previousData) {
-        scope.previousValue = WidgetCtrl.getMemorizedData().counter;
+        scope.previousValue = scope.previousData.counter;
       }

       return { data: { counter: scope.counter }};
     }

-In the above code we return the `scope.counter` value and we set the `scope.previousValue` via the `getMemorizedData()` function.
+In the above code we return the `scope.counter` value and we set the `scope.previousValue` via the `scope.previousData` value.
 This can be very helpful in case that you want to show not only the current state of your widget but also compare it to a previous state.
 In fact the number widget uses this functionality to show the changes as a percentage.

 ## Pulling in data via AJAX

 Let's look into an example with an AJAX request to pull in some data.
 We use the existing `number` data source.

-    function link(scope, element, attrs, WidgetCtrl) {
+    function link(scope, element, attrs) {

       function onSuccess(data) {
         scope.counter = data.value;